 It is the student's responsibility to ensure that their personal contact information is updated with the University at all times.
-Students can change their contact information by accessing Bear Tracks: https://www.beartracks.ualberta.ca/.
-It is also the responsibility of the student to inform the Department of any changes to his/her immigration status.
+Students can change their contact information by accessing Bear Tracks.
+It is the responsibility of the student to inform the department of any changes to his/her immigration status.